farseenmanekhan1232/neustream/UI-UX-Design-Document.md

 ## Conclusion

-NeuStream has a strong foundation with a modern tech stack, clean design, and powerful features.
+neustream has a strong foundation with a modern tech stack, clean design, and powerful features.
 The cloud-based encoding approach is a genuine differentiator that addresses a real pain point for content creators.

 **Key Strengths**:
 - Clear value proposition